-- Cheaper coverage when you’re young: While a permanent life insurance policy will never be cheaper than term insurance at the time you buy it, it might make sense to lock in a low rate while you’re young.
+- Cheaper coverage when you’re young: While a permanent life insurance policy will typically cost considerably more than term insurance regardless of when you buy it, it might make sense to lock in a lower rate while you’re young.
 Say you’re 35.
 Compare the premium payment for a permanent life insurance policy for you now against those on a term life policy if you buy it when you’re 55.
-The cost may be roughly the same — and you’ll get the cash value component as an additional benefit
+The cost may be roughly the same — and you’ll get the cash value component as an additional benefit.

 Alternatives to term and permanent life insurance

 Term and permanent coverage are the two most common types of life insurance, but they’re not your only options.
 For example, you might want final expense insurance to cover your funeral costs.
 You may want to explore all the various types of life insurance before making your final decision and taking some time to calculate how much life insurance coverage you really need before committing to a policy.